In this guide, we will show you how to convert a PDF file into an older PDF version using PHP.

 Running GhostScript commands with PHP.

-Here is an example of how to run a GhostScript command with PHP:
+Below is an example of how to run GhostScript commands with PHP:

 //The PDF version that you want to convert //the file into. $pdfVersion = "1.4"; //The path that you want to save the new //file to $newFile = "/path/to/new.pdf"; //The path of the file that you want //to convert $currentFile = "/path/to/old.pdf"; //Create the GhostScript command $gsCmd = "gs -sDEVICE=pdfwrite -dCompatibilityLevel=$pdfVersion -dNOPAUSE -dBATCH -sOutputFile=$newFile $currentFile"; //Run it using PHP's exec function. exec($gsCmd);

-The code above constructs a GhostScript command and then runs it via PHP’s exec function.
+The code above constructs our command and then runs it via PHP’s exec function.